Default Ambiguity: Finding the Best Solution to the Clearing Problem

+Since the control group contains almost all of the nodes asymptotically, the centrality of a solution is essentially defined by the recovery rates of the nodes in the control group.
+If $\phi$ is unsatisfiable, then every assignment produces $r_{v_I}=0$, and thus the control nodes have recovery rates of $0$ in every solution.
+On the other hand, if $\phi$ is satisfiable, then the branching gadgets in the generating group will introduce $2^{N^2}$ new solutions (for each satisfying assignment), which reduces the at most $2^N$ unsatisfying solutions to an asymptotically irrelevant part of $S$.
+In this case, the control nodes have a recovery rate of $1$ in almost every solution.

+Hence the two cases are very different in terms of solution space.
+An approximation algorithm would always need to find a satisfying assignment if one exists; otherwise, it returns a solution with an average distance of at least $m^{1/\epsilon'\!} \approx n$, while the optimum has a distance of only $O(m) \approx n^{1-\epsilon'}$. \qedhere \end{proof}

-Recall that in case of systems with loss, there can also be solutions that are Pareto-suboptimal.
-In this case, it is also useful to know if a specific solution can be further improved.
-That is, if there is a solution $r'$ that is strictly better then another solution $r$, then the clearing authority would probably want to implement $r'$ instead of $r$.
-If such a strictly better solution $r'$ was easy to find, then the authority could iteratively improve an initial solution by moving to better and better solutions, until it eventually finds one which is Pareto-optimal.
-However, deciding if there is a strictly better solution is also NP-hard.
+\paragraph{Strictly better solution.} Recall that in case of systems with loss, we can also have Pareto-suboptimal solutions, so it is natural to ask if a specific solution can be improved: if there is a solution $r'$ strictly better than $r$, then we would probably want to implement $r'$ instead of $r$.
+If such an $r'$ was easy to find, then we could iteratively improve an initial solution until we eventually find a Pareto-optimal solution.

 \begin{theorem} Given a solution $r$, it is NP-hard to decide if $r$ is Pareto-suboptimal. \end{theorem}